 The advice note Local Heritage Listing will be of use to local authorities, community groups and other interested stakeholders in the identification and management of significant local heritage assets using a local heritage list.

 Raising the profile of local heritage

 Local lists play an essential role in building and reinforcing a sense of local character and distinctiveness in the historic environment.
 Local lists can be used to identify significant local heritage assets to support the development of Local Plans.
 Encouraging the use of local lists will strengthen the role of local heritage assets as a material consideration in the planning process.

-The Guide will support local authorities and their communities to introduce a local list in their area or make changes to an existing list, through the preparation of selection criteria.
+The advice note will support local authorities and their communities to introduce a local list in their area or make changes to an existing list, through the preparation of selection criteria.